This article provides an in-depth look at pocket listings and their pros and cons, but let’s start with the key takeaways:

-A pocket listing is a real estate listing that isn’t listed on the MLS, but is instead marketed to potential buyers through alternative means, such as word-of-mouth or private listing networks that limit who can see information on the property.
+A pocket listing is a real estate listing that isn’t found on the MLS but is instead marketed to potential buyers through alternative means, such as word-of-mouth or private listing networks, that limit who can see information on the property.

 The term refers to agents holding listings in their metaphorical “pocket.”
 These types of listings are also known as off-MLS or off-market listings.

 How Standard Multiple Listing Sales Work